jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.10.6 HistogramMatching
+#### 7.10.7 HistogramMatching

-Alters the statistical distribution of a raster image matching it to a specified PDF.
+Alters the statistical distribution of a raster image matching it to a specified PDF..

 *Parameters*: